ParadoxAlarmInterface/pai/README.md

 It supports panels connected through a serial port, which is present in all panels, or through a USB 307 module.
 If you are using a NanoPi/RPi with the onboard serial port, do not forget the level shifter as the panels operate on 5V logic.
+If also has __alfa__ support to connections using the IP150 module.

 Tested in the following environment: